DyssolTEC/Dyssol-open/README.md

 ### Build on Windows

 - Make sure all programs and tools from the [list](#compilation-requirements-on-windows) are installed.
 - Setup Qt Visual Studio Tools extension to point to the installed Qt libraries.
-In Visual Studio 2019, go to Extensions → Qt VS Tools → Qt Versions → add new Qt version → ... → Navigate in the Qt installation directory to `Qt/5.15.0/msvc2019/bin/qmake.exe` → rename Version to `msvc2019` → OK.
-Repeat for `Qt/5.15.0/msvc2019_64/bin/qmake.exe` and rename Version to `msvc2019_64`.
+In Visual Studio, go to Extensions → Qt VS Tools → Qt Versions → add new Qt version → ... → Navigate in the Qt installation directory to `Qt/5.15.2/msvc2019_64/bin/qmake.exe` → rename Version to `msvc2019_64` → OK.
 - Compile and build external libraries: HDF5, SUNDIALS, zlib, etc. To do this, navigate to `Dyssol/ExternalLibraries/` and execute file `CompileAll.bat`.
 It will start building all the required libraries by executing files `CompileZLib.ps1`, `CompileHDF5.ps1`, `CompileSundials.ps1`, etc. To use the scripts, the following tools are necessary: Visual Studio, CMake, PowerShell, Python.
 - Open `Dyssol/Dyssol.sln` with Visual Studio and build the solution.